 We start the documentation during the workshop, but finish it in about a week after and send it to you with revised and detailed estimates.

 What Can You Gain by Participating in a Workshop?

 Here’s what you gain by participating in the workshop:

-This personal connection is crucial as people look for cultural fit with who they do business with.
+This personal connection is crucial as people look for a cultural fit with whom they do business with.
 We always make sure to remember that.

 See what else impacts the final design of your product: